On a Subposet of the Tamari Lattice: Relation with a Poset of Edelman

 \begin{thm}[{Edelman, \cite[Theorem 2.13]{edelman}}] $[e,w]_{\mathscr{E}_n} \simeq J(I(w))$, where $[e,w]_{\mathscr{E}_n} = \{v \in \mathfrak{S}_n : v \leq_{\mathscr{E}_n} w\}$, via $v \mapsto I(v)$. \end{thm}

 \begin{defn} Fix a permutation $w \in \mathfrak{S}_n$.
 Let $T_w$ be the image of $w$ under the pruned tree map, $p$.
 Recall the reduced pruned poset from Definition~\ref{def: rpposet}.
-Here it will be useful to label its vertices by the labels they have in $T_w$, rather than by parentheses.
+Here it will be useful to label its vertices by the labels they have in $T_w$, rather than by pairs of parentheses as in the definition of $P_T$.
 Define a map $f : P_{T_w} \to I(w)$ as follows: $f(j) = (i, j)$, where $i$ is the smallest label of a vertex of $T_w$ such that $j$ lies in the left subtree of $i$. \end{defn}

 \begin{example} Suppose $w = (4, 9, 2, 1, 8, 3, 6, 7, 5) \in \mathfrak{S}_9$.
 Figure~\ref{fig: f example} depicts $T_w$, $P_{T_w}$ and $I(w)$, with the image of $f$ indicated in $I(w)$.

 \end{example}

 \begin{prop} The map $f$ is order-preserving. \end{prop}